animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

 That is, they get sampled in quantity-proportion to the energy of the distribution wave and that quantity-proportion covers pretty much everything uniformly enough within a certain distance to serve as a reliable information propagator for cellular service.

 The downside of this answer is it doesn't give us anything new for unifying QFT with GR.

+And in my opinion is inelegant due to something about the universe as a sea of probabilities or quantum fields is too complicated of a soup and unsatisfyng compared to multi-heads, for me anyway.